 Rose hips can be used in a variety of foods.
 Try infusing in honey and use for tea and baking.
 Dried, powdered rose hips can be sprinkled on anything savory or sweet.
 Add the naturally sweet honey rose hip syrup to tea and cocktails.
 Here are a couple easy recipes using rose hips.
 Enjoy!

 Simple Rose Hip + Honey Syrup

 Rinse the freshly picked rose hips and twist off the dried calyx attached.
 Place the rose hips in the blender and add water to cover them about halfway.
 Pulse the blender to roughly chop the Rose hips just enough to release the juices.
 Put the freshly chopped rose hips in a pot and cover completely with water.
 Bring to a boil and reduce the heat for 5 minutes.
 Turn off and let the rose hips sit in the water for 15 min.
-Strain twice through a fine mesh strainer and a layer of cheesecloth to remove any possible irritating rose hip hairs.
+Strain twice through a fine mesh strainer with a layer of cheesecloth to remove any possible irritating rose hip hairs.
+Coffee filters work nicely too.
 Add strained rose hips back to the pot, cover with water and repeat one more time.
 Measure your strained juice.
 For every 1 cup juice, add one cup honey (1:1).
 Whisk the honey and juice together in a saucepan over med heat, until honey is dissolved.
 Simmer for 15 minutes and remove from heat and allow to cool.
 This will keep for about 2 weeks.
 For long term storage, process jars in a boiling water bath for 10 min.

 Rose Hip Jam